making/tas-handson-for-dev/docs/postgresql-service-broker.md

 Create in progress.
 Use 'cf services' or 'cf service vehicle-db' to check operation status.
 OK
 ```

+Service instance creation is done asynchronously.
+You can check the creation progress with the following command:

 ```
 cf service vehicle-db